-Whether your staircase is large or small, the right banister ideas can totally transform the space.
+Whether your staircase is large or small, the right banister ideas can totally enhance the space.
 Because you’d be surprised the impact your staircase railings will make to your hallway and landing.

-‘A whole staircase can be completely transformed by simply updating and fitting new bannisters, treads, newels and spindles,’ explains James Murray, Senior Staircase Designer at Neville Johnson.’From the raw, industrial effect – ideal for a modern or minimalist space – to rich wood finishes for a traditional home, a new riser adds a different design element to the home.’
+‘A whole staircase can be completely transformed by simply updating and fitting new banisters, treads, newels and spindles,’ explains James Murray, Senior Staircase Designer at Neville Johnson.
+‘From the raw, industrial effect – ideal for a modern or minimalist space – to rich wood finishes for a traditional home, a new riser adds a different design element to the home.’

 For James, attention to detail is key to his banister-centred staircase ideas.
 ‘Those all-important decorative touches such as twisted oak or wrought iron spindles can be used to introduce a touch of traditional charm.
 Alternatively, incorporate glass panels to add light to your hallway and create a contemporary feel.’